KarimAziev/chrome-emacs/docs/experimental-monaco-support.md

 ## Why is Retrieving Value Complex?

 Retrieving text content from Monaco-like editors is particularly challenging due to virtualization.
 These editors only render visible lines in the DOM to improve performance, requiring a page-by-page extraction process to obtain the full content.
 This method involves scrolling through the editor, ensuring each page's content is visible, then extracting and compiling the text.

-### Limitations

-Given the complexity of virtualization, the extension is optimized for pushing updates from Emacs to the browser.

-However, all other real-time editing features, including scroll and selection synchronization, are fully supported.

 ## Conclusion